nwisbeta/democlientdiagnosticreports/README.md

 # DHEW Demo FHIR Client
 This is a simple .NET Windows Forms application to demonstrate the DHEW FHIR API.
-It shows how we can:
+It shows how you can:
 * Retrieve a patient's record based on an NHS number
 * Display a list of diagnostic test report for the patient
 * View a test report